 The best time to drive on the Blue Ridge Parkway?
 Fall is gorgeous on the Blue Ridge Parkway, and you can expect the fall foliage season to last from mid to late October.
 This is (of course) the busy season as well, so if traffic is a greater concern than fall colors, consider traveling the parkway in May, June, or September.
 Winter is a toss-up, and while the landscape is lovely covered with snow, the roads can be icy and may even be closed during snowstorms.

 Know your mileposts – If your Blue Ridge Parkway itinerary includes attractions, campgrounds, trailheads, and visitor centers, the best way to find them is to use the mile markers posted on the highway.
 The numbers start at 0 at the northern entrance in Waynesboro, Virginia and end at milepost 469 in Cherokee, North Carolina at the southern entrance.
 There are plenty of places to get on and off the parkway along the way.

 Traveling the Blue Ridge Parkway is free.
 The parkway is managed by the National Park Service.

-There are eight designated campgrounds along the Blue Ridge Parkway, and you will find lodging in many of the towns along the outskirts.
+There are nine designated campgrounds along the Blue Ridge Parkway, and you will find lodging in many of the towns along the outskirts.
 We recommend reading reviews and booking your lodging in advance through TripAdvisor.

 Dogs are permitted on all Blue Ridge Parkway hiking trails and campgrounds.
 They must be kept on a leash no longer than six feet in length.
 Yay!